 The project "Data Governance and Regulation for a Sustainable Berlin" examined what forms of data regulation are possible and necessary at city level in Berlin to ensure that data-driven services, products and platforms are developed and used to meet social and environmental sustainability goals.

 This paper describes important findings from the project "Data Governance and Regulation for a Sustainable Berlin" and formulates – in addition to the application field-specific papers – overarching recommendations.

 This paper examines the concept of an "extended" digital product passport from a socio-ecological perspective using the example of batteries for electric vehicles.
 It evaluates different approaches to data regulation and formulates policy recommendations for decision makers in Berlin.
 It is based on preliminary work from the project, in which in particular three ideal types of data regulation and a methodology for their scenario-based evaluation were developed.

 Ecornet is a German network of independent research institutes with a focus on the environment and sustainability.
 The goal of this unprecedented research project "Wissen.
 Wandel.
-Berlin" is to strengthen Berlin's pioneering role in the development of innovative approaches to ensuring a livable, climate-neutral and sustainable city.
+Berlin" was to strengthen Berlin's pioneering role in the development of innovative approaches to ensuring a liveable, climate-neutral and sustainable city.
 The Ecornet Berlin website was developed, implemented and designed by Ecologic Institute.
-It serves the public communication of the project's goals, events and results.
+It served the public communication of the project's goals, events and results.